Our Misssion

 In addition to the many social welfare projects BIWA undertakes, we also host luncheons, outings and tours to help us connect with the Balinese culture.
 We also host social events because sometimes we just want to have some fun.

 Both Western and Indonesian women come to Bali for many reasons.
-Some come with their husbands for work.
+Some come with their families for work.
 Others are here to find new experiences.
 Regardless of the reason, BIWA provides a friendship network for women of all nationalities to get together, build relationships and work toward improving the lives of people less fortunate than themselves.

+Membership is open to women from across the world and is not exclusive to nationality or religion.
+If you are over 17 you are welcome.
 To become a member of BIWA, please visit our membership page or come to our next meeting.
 You will be asked to fill out the membership form and pay membership fees.